Collaboration and Innovation Fund

 - Western Sydney University

-Other universities or higher education providers may partner with a NSW public university as part of a collaborative project.
+Other universities or higher education providers may partner with a NSW university as part of a collaborative project.

 Who is the decision-maker for applications?